serpapi/public-roadmap/README.md

 ## Mission statement and vision

-SerpApi, LLC aims to provide the best APIs in the world for every search engines.
+SerpApi, LLC aims to provide the best APIs in the world for every search engine.

 ## Values